 All documents required for the registration process must be:

 The main steps for registration of a legal structure are as follows:

-For the setting up of the local structure the steps are: registration of the name, drafting of the articles, organize the public deed followed by the statistical, tax and commercial registration and the publication in the official gazette.
-The timeframe is 4 working days.
+For the setting up of the local structure, the steps are: registration of the name, drafting of the articles, organize the public deed followed by the statistical, tax and commercial registration and the publication in the official gazette.
+The timeframe is roughly four working days.

 The working week in Angola is Monday to Friday.
-The maximum number of hours per week as per the Angolan labour law is 44 hours.
-Commercial Offices are open Monday to Friday from 08:00 am to 06:00 pm.
+The maximum number of hours per week as per the Angolan labor law is 44 hours.
+Commercial offices are open Monday to Friday from 08:00 - 17:00.
 Some offices are open on Saturday mornings.